gingerbeardman/stapler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-If you have a question, please head over to: https://github.com/gingerbeardman/stapler/discussions
+If you have a question, please use Discussions (link above)

 **Describe the bug**
 A clear and concise description of what the bug is.